2012 BMW 5-Series Interior

 Although critics say that the 2012 BMW 5-Series sedan doesn’t offer the space of rivals like the Mercedes-Benz E-Class, nearly all agree that the 5-Series features an attractive interior that’s constructed with high-quality materials.
 Leatherette upholstery and dark wood trim come standard on the base 528i, and a number of options packages allow buyers to customize the 5-Series’ interior with upgraded leather seats and numerous comfort and convenience features.
 Even the electronics are well-liked inside the 5-Series, as reviewers note that BMW’s iDrive system is now much more intuitive.

 Still, the 5-Series isn’t without its quirks.
-A few test drivers say that the back seat doesn’t offer enough legroom to be truly comfortable for adults, and most agree that its 14 cubic-foot trunk is small compared with other luxury large cars.
+A few test drivers say that the back seat doesn’t offer enough legroom to be truly comfortable for adults, and most agree that its 14 cubic-foot trunk is small compared with other luxury large cars' trunks.
 However, Gran Turismo models offer more cargo space, as well as a comfortable back seat.

 - "The interior and the body remain mostly unchanged.
 It's a quiet ride with premium materials and a comfortable setting." -- AutoWeek